 I love going out (and boy am I missing it, thanks COVID), good food, good wine, and good company for me is the perfect combination!
 However, I know when I focus on cooking more at home (still occasionally with pals and a little wine for good measure) I eat far healthier.

-When I cook at home I’ve often prepared and thought about my meal a little more (not to mention spent less 💸).
+When I cook at home I often prepare and think about my meal a little more (not to mention spend less 💸).
 I’ve also focused on fresh veggies, good fats, whole foods, complex carbohydrates and fibre.

 Diets are drab.